libbyschuknight/surf_api/notes.md

 ## Todo

-- [ ]  create other resources
+- ✅ create other resources

-- [ ]  create a surf - with associations
+- create a surf
+  - via api - so all the things
+  - with associations
+  - just create user in console??

+- auth - devise
+  - separate login screen within the rails api app
+  -